How I Work With Senior Clients

 The early work with a senior client is not a reduced version of the work I do with younger clients.
 It is its own progression, shaped around what the body needs first.

 Foundational strength comes first.
-Working against light spring resistance to rebuild the muscle the body has lost over the years.
+Working against spring resistance to rebuild the muscle the body has lost over the years.
 Strength of the legs, of the arms, of the deep trunk muscles that support the spine.
 None of this is dramatic and the early sessions can feel quieter than the client expected.
 The work is doing what it needs to do at a level the body can actually receive.

 Spinal mobility comes alongside the strength work.
 The spine that has spent decades in habitual postures benefits enormously from being asked to move through ranges it has stopped using.
 Articulation through the spine — bone by bone, vertebra by vertebra — is one of the most useful capacities a senior client can rebuild.
 It restores something the body had lost without realising it.